FlashSQL/mongo-mssd/README.md

 See [docs/building.md](docs/building.md) for more detail.

 ## Using Macros
+This project support various stream mapping approaches.
+Each approach has corresponding macro.

+To use a desired macro, edit the [SConstruct](SConstruct) file

-`MSSD_FILEBASED`: file-based stream mapping `MSSD_BOUNDBASED`: boundary-based stream mapping `MSSD_DSM`: Dyanmic Stream Mapping (DSM)
+`MSSD_FILEBASED`: file-based stream mapping

+`MSSD_BOUNDBASED`: boundary-based stream mapping

+`MSSD_DSM`: Dyanmic Stream Mapping (DSM)